-The vision is real-time surfing, not keeping up with bandwidth.
-Thus, here follow some things to consider when it comes to efficient websites.
+The vision is real-time surfing, not spending bandwidth improvements.
+Here are some things to consider for fast websites.

-10 seconds is about the limit for keeping the user’s attention focused on a dialogue, according to Jakob Nielsen and other studies.
-This still holds true, and you might observe your own reaction on wait, too.
-Consider it boring subjective time, and you’ve got a mix that lets users even leave with cheers.
+10 seconds is about the limit for keeping the user’s attention focused on a dialog, according to Jakob Nielsen’s and other studies.
+This still holds true, and you can compare this with your own reaction to wait.
+Consider it boring subjective time, and you’ve got a mix that lets users leave, quickly.

-The average web page size increases by 20 KB per year, according to this author’s empirical data.
-Users are thus continuously forced to wait, albeit and probably slightly less due to increasing connection speed.
+The average web page size increases by 20 KB per year, according to this author’s empirical data [I don’t know what I meant here].
+Users keep on being forced to wait, albeit slightly less due to increasing connection speeds.

 Most importantly, develop and adhere to a philosophy that keeps things simple and that emphasizes (less to no) latency as an important UX factor.
-People don’t like to wait, and bad load time is an attribute and problem of your website, not of the Internet.
+People don’t like to wait, and bad performance is an attribute and problem of your website, not of the Internet.

 Question all page elements.
-Is it really necessary to include your full bio with high-res photographs (nothing against photos, quite the contrary) on every page?
-Do you really need these (unprofessional) “Valid…” claims?
+Is it really necessary to include your full bio with high-res photographs on every page (nothing against photos, quite the contrary)?
+Do you really need these (undesirable) “Valid…” buttons?
 Do you really need that long Delicious bookmarks list in the sidebar?
-And so on…
+And so on.

-If you’re unsure: Test your site with users (especially when you don’t do any tests at all); in case of emergency just ask your boyfriend or your sister to contact you via your site or to comment on a post (and sound the alarm when he or she cannot because of the omnipresent blogroll).
-Guerrilla testing’s better than no testing at all.
+If you’re unsure: Test your site with users (especially when you don’t usually do any testing); in case of emergency, ask a friend or family member to contact you via your site or to comment on a post (and sound the alarm when they cannot because of the omnipresent blogroll).
+Guerrilla testing is better than no testing.

-Now that you abandoned certain page elements, optimize and compress the rest eventually using some
+Now that you abandoned certain page elements, optimize and compress the rest using a

-You might want to check your website’s performance again and probably continue reading over at Christian Heilmann and Martin Kliehm.
-Load time and its impact are a serious matter, and there’s almost nothing more beautiful than a website that loads quickly.
+You might want to check your website’s performance again and probably continue reading over at Christian Heilmann and Martin Kliehm, too.
+Load time has an impact, and there’s almost nothing more beautiful than a website that loads quickly.

 (In case you wonder about this site’s performance—its server’s probably several thousand kilometers away.
 Let’s track this, too.)